TanushreeSahoo/speech_synthesizer/README.md

 This speech synthesizer tool is based on python and it converts text into speech .This tool is made by Tanushree Sahoo and Aditya Gurav

-To Download and Install The Tool:-
+To Download and Run The Tool:-

 $ git clone https://github.com/TanushreeSahoo/speech_synthesizer.git